 No single floor covering is perfect for every homeowner in every situation.
 However, vinyl or ceramic tile works best as all-purpose basement flooring.

 Moisture in basements can range from outright seasonal flooding to mere condensation on the walls.
 Moisture is by far the biggest determining factor when shopping for basement flooring.

 One simple way to test for moisture is to tape a square of clear plastic to your concrete subfloor.
-After several days, condensation may begin to form on the inside of the plastic if there is prevalent ground moisture.
+After several days, condensation will begin to form on the inside of the plastic if there is prevalent ground moisture.
 If the concrete is relatively new, too, it will give off moisture for several weeks until it is fully cured.